 Updated January 10, 2022

-The Lord Baltimore Hotel has been established as a Triage, Respite, and Isolation (TRI) Center intended to support residents with known or suspected COVID-19 who do not require hospitalization and are unable to self-isolate where they live.
-Through a partnership with the Baltimore City Mayor’s Office, Baltimore City Health Department, University of Maryland Medical System, and the Lord Baltimore Hotel, TRI Center has a public health mission to prevent the spread of disease amongst vulnerable populations.
+The Lord Baltimore Hotel has been established as a Triage, Respite, and Isolation Center (LBTC) intended to support individuals and families in need of isolation or quarantine for COVID-19 who are experiencing homelessness or who cannot safely isolate where they live.
+Through a partnership with the Baltimore City Mayor’s Office, Baltimore City Health Department, University of Maryland Medical System, and the Lord Baltimore Hotel, LBTC has a public health mission to prevent the spread of disease amongst vulnerable populations and the community.

 For more information, call 443-984-8915.

-Individuals looking to see if they or a family member qualify to stay at the TRI Center should call 443-984-8915, 7 days a week from 8:00am-7:00pm.
-An intake clinician will assess and make sure the individual will be safe in isolation.
-If the prospective resident is appropriate, a TRI Center logistics specialist will coordinate the transport of the resident to the center.
+Individuals looking to see if they or a family member qualify to stay at LBTC should call 443-984-8915, 7 days a week from 8:00am-6:30pm.
+The onsite clinical team will assess the individual’s need for isolation and perform a safety assessment.
+If the prospective resident is appropriate, a LBTC logistics specialist will coordinate the transport of the resident to the center.